-Name A Age

-County Years of Work

-HAND AND MACHINE BLIND STIT Using the instructions on the opposite side, attach samples of a lamachine blind-stitched hem.
-Samples may be of any fabric and a Does your hem meet the following criteria?
-Stitches even in width Single thread used for hand-stitching Lies smoothly Hem is invisible on right side (barely seen with machine-stitch) Threads not too loose or too tight nand blind-stitche ed hem and a
+Name Age County Years of W Years of Work HAND AND MACHINE BLIND ST Using the instructions on the opposite side, attach samples of machine blind-stitched hem.
+Samples may be of any fabric a of a hand blind-stitched ed hem and a Does your hem meet the following criteria?
+Stitches even in width Yes No Single thread used for hand-stitching Lies smoothly Hem is invisible on right side (barely seen with machine-stit tch) Threads not too loose or too tight HAND BLIND-STITCH STITCH

-HAND BLIND-STITCH